samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 10. Exit the container shell.
 Upon running this command, you will exit the interactive version of the container and should return to your normal command prompt.
      * command: `exit`

-1.3: Install conda environment (from Section 1.2) into your container
+### 1.3: Install conda environment (from Section 1.2) into your container
 > We will begin creating a `buildfile` to create a container with the virtual environment from the previous section.
 The only difference in the steps is this time we will update the base environment using `conda update` rather than create a new environment using `conda create`.
 In the previous step, we could not install into the base environment due to root permissions.

-1. Create and open a file called "buildfile"
+1. Create and open a file called "buildfile-base"
-2. Copy the following lines from the codeblock into `buildfile`.
+2. Copy the following lines from the codeblock into `buildfile-base`.
 The following commands contain the instructions to install the conda environment when your container is built
      ```bash
      # Start building off of the docker container continuumio/miniconda3
      Bootstrap: docker